Under the law, there are three different negligent driving offences:

 First offence: A fine of $2,200 and/or 9 months imprisonment.
 The ‘automatic’ period of disqualification is 3 years, but the court can reduce this to a minimum disqualification period of 12 months.
 However, the maximum disqualification is unlimited.

 Second/subsequent offence: A fine of $3,300 and/or 12 months imprisonment.
 The ‘automatic’ period of disqualification is 5 years, but the court can reduce this to a minimum disqualification period of 2 years.
 The maximum disqualification is unlimited.

 |S 117(1)(c) Road Transport Act 2013||Negligent driving NOT causing death or grievous bodily harm||A fine of $1,100.
 The court may also choose to disqualify you from driving for 12 months.|

 It’s important to remember that these penalties are maximums, which means that they will only be imposed in the most serious cases.

 Our traffic law specialists can help you prepare effective sentencing submissions which highlight any positive factors, such as your good character or your low likelihood of reoffending.

-These compelling submissions can help persuade the magistrate or judge to deal with the matter in a more lenient manner – for example, using a good behaviour bond, or even a ‘section 10’ (where you are found guilty but no conviction is recorded, and you are not disqualified from driving).
+These compelling submissions can help persuade the magistrate or judge to deal with the matter in a more lenient manner – for example, using a good behaviour bond, or even a ‘section 10 dismissal or conditional release order’ (where you are found guilty but no conviction is recorded, and you are not disqualified from driving).

 The types of penalties that the court can impose include: